-About the Renewable Energy Coalition
+About our Renewable Energy work

 Pennsylvania has a pioneering energy history.
 Our coal miners fueled a world-renowned iron and steel manufacturing industry that brought jobs and prosperity to our state since the 1700’s!
 The world’s first oil well was drilled in our state in 1859.
 In 1957, Pennsylvania's Beaver County became home to the first commercial nuclear power plant in the United States.
 And, as we all know, the recent boom in natural gas drilling and processing has been explosive in our state.